faa-swim/fns-client/README.md

   - Query by Delta Time | wget http://localhost:8080/delta/{YYYY-mm-DD HH:MM:SS}
   - Query by Time Range | wget http://localhost:8080/timerange/{YYYY-mm-DD HH:MM:SS}/{YYYY-mm-DD HH:MM:SS}
   - Query All NOTAMS | wget http://localhost:8080/allNotams

-Responses are limited to 1000 NOTAMS and will require multiple successive calls if more than a 1000 NOTAMS match the query; excluding the Location Designator query.
-Each response includes a "lastFndId" HTTP header that should be set in each successive request, via HTTP header, to get the next batch of 1000 NOTAMs and so forth.